NyRvAl/textadventure-pollux/README.md

   ```
 The header is needed in order to display the informations of the adventure correctly on the website.

 2. Here you start with the actual building of your project.
 You define your stages, where the start stage index **must equal 0**.
 This is ensures that the backend will know where to start.
-Every created stage (if it's not a conditional stage) must increase by one, otherwhise your adventure will end if no stage is found.
+Every created stage (if it's not a conditional stage) must increase by one, otherwise your adventure will end if no stage is found.

 *Example*:
 ```json